Undergraduate Course and Curriculum Proposals

 - Complete the Course Resource Discussion guide and share with your dean.
 The course Resource Discussion Guide is intended to begin a conversation of resources between the department and the dean.
 You may need to work with the department chair or others to complete this.
 The information provided guides preparation of the Decanal Resource Analysis by the school dean.
 This analysis is not part of the curricular review by faculty.
 Deans are asked to provide their analysis electronically to the Associate Provost.
 Providing the Resource Guide to the Dean early in the process prevents delays later on.

-- Following departmental approval, email your completed document as a PDF file to the chair of your school/division curriculum committee, to your Dean (to prepare the decanal analysis), and to the Associate Provost (email@example.com) to be posted.
-The Associate Provost will confirm with the chair of your school/division curriculum committee that the signed original has been received before the posting is made public.
+- Following departmental approval, email your completed document as a PDF file to the chair of your college/division curriculum committee and to your Dean (to prepare the decanal analysis).

 - Inform your departmental Senator of your submission (include a brief description) so that she/he may announce this at the next Faculty Senate meeting.